ubco-W2022T2-data301/project-group-group40/final_report_group40.md

 The above line graph displays the trend of average medical charges with respect to age.
 The x-axis represents age, while the y-axis shows the average medical charges.
 The graph indicates that medical charges increase with age, with a gradual incline until around age 60, after which the increase becomes steeper.
 This observation suggests that older individuals may have higher medical costs, possibly due to age-related health conditions.

-#### **My Conclusion**

-After carefully looking at the analysis of my research question, I have come to the conclusion that there is a significant relationship between BMI and smoking status and their impact on an individual's medical expenses in the United States.
-The first graph illustrates that as BMI increases, medical charges also tend to increase, with smokers exhibiting a stronger correlation.
-The second graph shows that smokers have a higher proportion of individuals in the overweight or obese BMI range, while non-smokers have a higher proportion of individuals within the healthy BMI range.
-Lastly, the third graph depicts that medical costs tend to increase with age, which is an important factor to consider when analyzing the relationship between BMI, smoking status, and medical expenses.
-Overall, these findings emphasize the importance of adopting healthy behaviors, such as maintaining a healthy BMI and quitting smoking, in reducing medical expenses.
-These insights can be used by healthcare providers, policymakers, and individuals to develop and implement effective strategies for managing healthcare costs and promoting healthy lifestyles.

 ## **Summary/Conclusion**
 Overall, our analysis suggests that factors such as gender, region, smoking status, and BMI are all important contributors to the high costs of healthcare in the United States.
-While having more children may be a factor, it is likely not a major contributor.
+While having more children may be a factor, It does vary depending on the number of children you have.
 Our findings underscore the importance of promoting healthy behaviors such as not smoking and maintaining a healthy BMI in order to reduce healthcare costs and improve overall health outcomes.